 - Coconut Garam Masala Muffins (oil-free)

-I hope you enjoy this recipe for Vegan Mexican Chocolate Zucchini Bread!
-If you try it, I would love for you to rate the recipe and leave a comment below to let us know how it turned out (and what you thought about the spices).
-You can also tag a photo of your vegan zucchini bread with @myquietkitchen on instagram.
-Happy baking!
+I hope you enjoy this Vegan Chocolate Zucchini Bread!
+If you try it be sure to rate the recipe (it helps others find recipes they'll enjoy) and leave a comment below to let us know how it turned out.

 Mexican Chocolate Zucchini Bread